 Frontotemporal Degeneration Unit

-Our Frontotemporal Degeneration Unit actively conducts research to improve the diagnosis and treatment of FTD – and even search for a cure.
-Your participation helps us reach these goals.
-Talk to your doctor or contact us to see if joining a research project is right for you.
+Participate in ResearchOur Frontotemporal Degeneration Unit actively conducts research to improve the diagnosis and treatment of FTD, including a search for the cure.
+Patient participation helps us reach these goals If you have been diagnosed with FTD, talk to your doctor or contact us to see if joining a research project is right for you.
+Our research includes:

 Director, Frontotemporal Degeneration Unit

 Dr. Pascual has a broad background in cognitive psychology, neuropsychology and neuroimaging, with specific expertise in the neuropsychological evaluation of patients with dementia.
 She trained at the Mass General Hospital, Harvard Medical School, specializing in neuropsychological evaluation of patients with frontotemporal dementia and structural and functional brain imaging techniques.